Nessi-datatool/nessi/docs/REPORTING.md

 To customize report templates:

-1. Copy the default templates from the `templates` directory
+1. Create a new template file in HTML, JSON, or CSV format
-2. Modify the templates according to your needs
+2. Modify the template according to your needs
 3. Specify the custom template path when generating reports:

 ```bash
 nessi report --table path/to/table --template path/to/custom/template.html
 ```

+### HTML Template Variables

+HTML templates can use the following variables:

+- `{{.table_path}}`: Path to the Delta Lake table
+- `{{.timestamp}}`: Timestamp when the report was generated
+- `{{.data}}`: The report data object containing metrics, columns, and other information

 ## Programmatic Report Generation